- What Makes Cloud Storage Best for Kodi?

 This service works so well because it’s so easy to use.
 Dropbox gives you a clean online interface for adding files, where you can easily drag and drop what you need.
 Even technophobes will have little issue adding their files and storing them on Dropbox’s servers.

 You may, however, get worried if they’re stored there.
 Dropbox has been the center of a few major data breaches, one compromising 68 million passwords back in 2012.
 To make matters worse, the company didn’t even come out about the breach until years later, meaning users were left vulnerable without any knowledge.

 Generally, we recommend cloud storage providers that allow zero-knowledge encryption, something that Dropbox does not.
 You hold the sole encryption key, meaning that not even the provider can see what data you’re storing.
-For recommendations, make sure to check out our best zero-knowledge cloud storage solutions or read our Boxcryptor review for a tool that will encrypt files for you.
+For recommendations, make sure to check out our list of the best zero-knowledge cloud storage solutions.

 - Very fast sync